Man pleads guilty to murder and attempted murder in shooting at suburban Chicago July 4 parade

 He also fired his public defenders and said he would represent himself.
 Then he abruptly reversed himself.

+As potential jurors were questioned last week, he sporadically appeared in court, at times refusing to leave his jail cell.

-The trial came almost two years after his father’s case focusing on how Crimo obtained a gun license.
+The trial came almost two years after his father faced separate charges connected to how Crimo obtained a gun license.

 In 2019, at age 19, Crimo was only allowed to apply for a gun license with the sponsorship of a parent or guardian.
 His father agreed, even though a relative had reported to police that his son had a collection of knives and had threatened to “kill everyone.”